 - Add all the powders/spices and then let them develop some flavor

 - Add all of the other ingredients and bring to a boil and then let simmer for 10 minutes

 - If the sauce is too thick, add some water.

 - Add the 2 bags of dried vegetables from the instant noodle package (What noodle package?
-Well, bare with me, it’s coming!
+Well, bare with me!
 Keep reading!)